 Anyone who has deployed an enterprise software application has probably learned an important lesson about scale.
 Typically, when someone asks if their solution will “scale” organizations automatically respond “Yes” without taking into consideration the term’s broader context or meaning.
 Scale is often equated with volume: number of users, transactions, and/or things processed.
 Although these types of metrics are important to test, they’re only part of the story.
-Delivering successful enterprise applications means achieving four dimensions of scalability: physical, organizational, customer, and implementation scale.
+Delivering successful enterprise applications and government efficiency means achieving four dimensions of scalability: physical, organizational, customer, and implementation scale.

 1. Physical scale

 Physical scalability means handling the load placed on the application – via users, volume of applications submitted, complexity of rules invoked, etc. – without failing, degrading performance, or requiring inordinate amounts of hardware.
 This is the element of scale most people think of first when they start thinking about performance.

 Many enterprise workflow implementations that use a proprietary interpreter to execute business functions (processes, rules, UI, etc.) often have surprisingly poor physical scalability.
 These basic case management products often use interpreters (Business Process Management engines) running inside interpreters (Java virtual machines), and they require lots of hardware resources.
 This is why workflow and case management implementations that generate compiled code and are optimized across cloud-ready microservices are so much more scalable, efficient, and streamlined.

 2. Organizational scale

 Organizational scale grows with the number of segments, departments, regions, business operating divisions, or service lines.
 Typically, the more organizational scale you have, the harder it is to standardize and achieve economies of scale.
 Most software platforms give you two options: